vvlcx/Devvx/readme.md

 visit the [wiki](https://github.com/vvlcx/Devvx/wiki) for installation instructions.

-## Explore Devvx hassle free
+## Explore Devvx havvlcxe free
 Interested in using Devvx but don't want to install it yet?
 Worry not!
 You can access and start using Devvx with a free account on [ez.pe](https://ez.pe).
-Simply sign up and get started without any installation hassle.
+Simply sign up and get started without any installation havvlcxe.

 Additionally, if you'd like to explore and test the tool before committing, there is a demo environment with admin account available at [demo.Devvx.com/manage](https://demo.Devvx.com/manage).